jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Expressions.md

+---
-# Expressions
+title: Expressions
+slug: 381L-expressions
+description: Learn how to use expressions in Jigx to efficiently structure and manipulate data before binding it to UI components.
+This comprehensive document covers shared expressions for overall solution use, as well as specific expressions set within individual jig
+createdAt: Tue Jun 07 2022 09:48:29 GMT+0000 (Coordinated Universal Time)
+updatedAt: Wed Apr 23 2025 08:45:48 GMT+0000 (Coordinated Universal Time)
+---

 Expressions allow you to structure and manipulate data before binding it to the UI components.
 Expressions are JSONata-based.
 JSONata is a lightweight query and transformation language for JSON data.
 It also provides a rich complement of built-in operators and functions for manipulating and combining data.

 :::hint{type="info"}
 Expressions are JSONata language-based.
-Learn more about [https://jsonata.org/](https://jsonata.org/)JSONata and try out your expressions in their [https://try.jsonata.org/](https://try.jsonata.org/)JSONata Exerciser.
+Learn more about [JSONata](https://jsonata.org/) and try out your expressions in their [JSONata Exerciser](https://try.jsonata.org/).
 The root element of Expressions in .jigx files always starts with "@ctx" vs. "$$." in JSONata Exerciser (e.g. @ctx.data vs. $$.data).
 Jigx supports shorthand $ expressions for JSONata.
 :::

 ## Shared expressions